Jharkhand Police

-Jharkhand Police is the law enforcement agency for the state of Jharkhand, India.
-Jharkhand Police was formed in 2000.
-Jharkhand Police is headed by Director General of Police and headquartered in Ranchi, Jharkhand.
+Jharkhand Police (Hindi: झारखंड पुलिस) is the law enforcement agency responsible for maintaining law and order in the Indian state of Jharkhand.
+Established in 2000 following the creation of the state, It is headed by Director General of Police, Tadasha Mishra (IPS), and headquartered in Ranchi, Jharkhand.
+The police department operates under the control of the Department of Home, Government of Jharkhand.

-Jharkhand police have 4 levels of Joining.

-The Top positions are filled by Indian Police Service Officers recruited by the Union Public Service Commission.
-The Next Level of Recruitment is at Class II Level via D.S.P Rank recruited by the Jharkhand Public Service Commission.
-Non-Gazetted officers are recruited at the sub inspector level by the Jharkhand Subordinate Service Commission.
-Other posts are filled by conducting recruitment rallies or direct recruitment examinations.

-The Jharkhand Police has nearly a Strength of about 149 IPS Officers.
-Against this sanctioned strength the State has only 100 IPS Officers allotted to it as on 2015 by the Ministry of Home Affairs(MHA).

-Jharkhand is among the top Indian states for total recruitment.
-The current DGP of Jharkhand Police is Niraj Sinha.
+Following the creation of the state from Bihar Reorganisation Act in 2000, Jharkhand Police has developed a structured four-tier recruitment system.
+The top-tier positions are occupied by Indian Police Service (IPS) officers, selected through the Union Public Service Commission.
+The next level features Deputy Superintendent of Police (D.S.P.) rank officers, recruited by the Jharkhand Public Service Commission.
+Non-gazetted officers join at the sub-inspector level via the Jharkhand Subordinate Service Commission.
+Additional posts are filled through competitive recruitment rallies or direct examination processes.
+The force is sanctioned a strength of approximately 149 IPS officers, though only 100 were allotted as of 2015 by the Ministry of Home Affairs (MHA).
+Jharkhand stands out as one of the leading Indian states for total police recruitment.